-6.9.G COURSE MARSHALS
+6 9 G COURSE MARSHALS

-Course Marshals are deputized race officials whose duties are primarily to increase safety on the course and communications, and secondarily to report incidents of studentathletes breaking these rules.
+Course Marshals are deputized race officials whose duties are primarily to increase safety on the course and increase communications. and secondarily incidents to report of student-athletes breaking these rules.

 6.9.G.1 Course Marshals must: